taylorleprechaun/CFBPollNew/README.md

 ### Recent changes

-* 8/16/2025: Summer cleaning Part 1.
-Rearranged a lot of code and started moving towards a more modular and DB-driven design.
-* 8/17/2025: Summer cleaning Part 2.
-More work towards DB-driven design and loading data into the system.
-* 8/24/2025: Summer cleaning Part 3.
-Even more work towards DB-driven design and loading data into the system.
+* 10/5/2025: Summer cleaning Part 4.
+Pivoted from my in-progress shift to a DB-driven design to entirely using the CFBDataAPI.
+More work is needed on this still.

 ### Rankings (Updated 10/5/2025)